Varun Dhawan

 Varun Dhawan ([ʋəɾʊɳ d̪ʱəʋən]; born 24 April 1987) is an Indian actor who works in Hindi films.
-One of India's highest-paid actors, he has been featured in Forbes India's Celebrity 100 list since 2014.
-He has starred in 11 consecutive box-office successes between 2012 and 2018.
+One of India's highest-paid actors, he has been featured in Forbes India's Celebrity 100 list in the 2010s.
+He starred in 11 consecutive box-office successes between 2012 and 2018.

 The son of film director David Dhawan, he graduated in business studies from the Nottingham Trent University.
-He began his career as an assistant director to Karan Johar in My Name Is Khan (2010), and subsequently made his acting debut in 2012 with Johar's teen drama Student of the Year.
+He began his career as an assistant director to Karan Johar in My Name Is Khan (2010) and subsequently made his acting debut in 2012 with Johar's teen drama Student of the Year.
 He rose to prominence with leading roles in the romantic comedies Main Tera Hero (2014), Humpty Sharma Ki Dulhania (2014), and Badrinath Ki Dulhania (2017); the action comedies Dilwale (2015), Dishoom (2016), and Judwaa 2 (2017); the dance film ABCD 2 (2015); and the drama Sui Dhaaga (2018).

-Dhawan received praise and nominations for two Filmfare Awards for playing an avenger in the thriller Badlapur (2015) and an aimless man coping with loss in the drama October (2018).
-Following three critical and commercial failures, he starred in Jugjugg Jeeyo (2022).
+Dhawan also received praise for portraying an avenger in the thriller Badlapur (2015) and an aimless man coping with loss in the drama October (2018), roles that differed from his usual on-screen persona.

+This success was followed by several films that faced both critical and commercial challenges starting with the period drama Kalank, though the 2022 releases Jugjugg Jeeyo and Bhediya were well-received.

 Early life

 Dhawan was born on 24 April 1987 to David Dhawan, a film director, and Karuna Dhawan.
 His family is Punjabi Hindu.
 His elder brother, Rohit, is a film director known for his debut venture Desi Boyz, while his uncle, Anil, is an actor.
-He completed his HSC education from the H.R.
+His other relatives in the entertainment industry include his uncle, fashion designer Manish Malhotra, and his cousins Punit Malhotra and Kunal Kohli, both film directors.
+He completed his primary education at Bombay Scottish School, Mumbai and later completed his HSC education from the H.R.
 College of Commerce and Economics.
 He has a degree in business studies from the Nottingham Trent University, United Kingdom.
 Prior to his acting career, he worked as an assistant director to Karan Johar on the film My Name Is Khan (2010).

 Career

-2012–2014: Early success
+2012–2014: Early work and success

 Dhawan made his acting debut in 2012 with Johar's teen film Student of the Year alongside Sidharth Malhotra and Alia Bhatt.
 He was cast as Rohan Nanda, the teenage son of a rich businessman, who competes with his girlfriend (Bhatt) and best friend (Malhotra) to win an annual school championship.
 Film critic Taran Adarsh from Bollywood Hungama found Dhawan to be "a talent one can't help but marvel at" and CNN-IBN's Rajeev Masand added: "It's Varun Dhawan who stands out with a confident, charming turn, able to tackle both comical and vulnerable scenes with ease".
 Student of the Year was a commercial success, grossing ₹1.09 billion worldwide.